NikasDeveloper/react-app/README.md

 React app ready to be used for any purpose.

 Convention over configuration approach is adopted.

 Handle everything through your `package.json` and never bother editing your `webpack.config.js` again.

 #### Features:
-- easy and configurable multiple bundles management: public website (/), private area (/user), back-office (/admin), etc
+- easy and configurable multiple bundles management: public website (/), private area (/user), back-office (/admin), and whatever your app needs
-- babel 7, browserslist ad-hoc configuration
+- babel 7 and browserlist ad-hoc configuration
-- koa
+- assets optimisation and compression
-- react, redux, react-router-redux
+- koa, react, redux, react-router-redux
 - jss and theming
-- server side rendering
+- server side rendering and built-in critical-css support
 - and so many more I can't even keep count

 ## Usage